 In the late Spring and early Summer my backyard looks the best it does all year.
 With lush greens, beautiful morning light, and no mosquitos, it’s the perfect place to gather friends and family.
-The weather was absolutely perfect last week so my friend Katie and I decided to treat ourselves to an outdoor picnic instead of our usual coffee date.
-Catching up over savory snacks and fresh air was so good for our souls!
+The weather was absolutely perfect last week I decided to treat myself to an outdoor picnic instead of a typical coffee date.
+Catching up over savory snacks and fresh air was so good for the soul!
 There are few things I love more than hosting friends and I would definitely consider myself a pro when it comes to entertaining.
 Today I’m sharing my 4 tips for hosting a picnic (which literally anyone can do!)
 They’re so easy and require zero investment, besides food and drinks, because you probably have everything you need inside your home.

 Even though picnics are already outside and surrounded by nature, don’t let that stop you from bringing in more greenery or beautiful blooms.
 Adding pops of color with flowers to your setup is a relatively inexpensive way to fill the space.

 You don’t need to use outdoor only blankets & pillows.
 If the ground is dry than bring out all the indoor blankets and textiles you need.
 The more the merrier, especially if you’re having several people.
 No one wants to sit on dirt and be uncomfortable, so think of it like you’re decorating your living room.
 Think outside the box.
 Mix colors and blend textures.
 Don’t be afraid of color because after all, you’re probably doing it for the ‘gram anyway.